Polle de Maagt

 What intensive care taught me

-My wife had been putting up with me complaining about pain for a week now.
+Marieke, my wife at that time (we got divorced in 2020), had been putting up with me complaining about pain for a week now.
 She was fed up with my stubbornness (and she has always been the smartest of the two of us).
 Within 15 minutes we were in the hospital and less and an hour later, I was in emergency surgery.
-Later, the doctor told me and my wife, that had we waited a few more hours, it might have been too late.
+Later, the doctor told us both, that had we waited a few more hours, it might have been too late.

 A kidney rupture had brought me close to death.
 Fluids had started to infect my intestines and my lungs.
 It had been close.